dylanirlbeck/dylanirlbeck.com/README.md

 ## Writing process

 My writing process is simple and decidedly manual.
 For any blog posts, I use [Notion](https://notion.so) to handle the actual writing process: drafting, editing, and so forth.
-Once I'm finished, I'll export the content as Markdown and use [showdown](https://github.com/showdownjs/showdown) to convert the Markdown into HTML that I can insert into my site.
+Once I'm finished, I'll export the content as Markdown and use [showdown](https://github.com/showdownjs/showdown) to convert the Markdown into HTML that I can insert into my site (specifically, I'll use [my custom `createPost.js` script](https://github.com/dylanirlbeck/dylanirlbeck.com/blob/main/scripts/createPost.js)).

 I'll then set up all the technical boilerplate (i.e. an entry in `blog/` and a hyperlink from `blog.html` to the new post).
 Once I push to the `main` branch, Netlify will take care of deploying the new code automatically.